waldronlab/ProjectAsPackage/README.md

 ## Summary

-The [ProjectAsPackage](https://www.github.com/waldronlab/ProjectAsPackage) package and this vignette provide a template for generating reproducible analyses as an R package.
+[ProjectAsPackage](https://www.github.com/waldronlab/ProjectAsPackage) provides a template for generating reproducible analyses as an R package.
 Why?
 Using an R package has some advantages:

 * You can separate re-usable functions from your analysis, and have help pages for these functions.
 You can also use help pages as "codebooks" for the datasets.
 * You can include data and code in the same package.
 If the data are somewhat big, you can use [Git Large File Storage](https://git-lfs.github.com/).
 * You can automatically install all needed packages when installing this package, just by adding these packages to the "Depends" section or "Imports" section of the DESCRIPTION file.